-The SLAA must comply with Federal law pertaining to reporting subawards and executive compensation information.
-Accordingly, IMLS includes the following award term from Appendix A to 2 C.F.R. part 170 (Reporting Subaward and Executive Compensation Information) in each award to a non-Federal entity under which the total funding will include \$25,000 or more in Federal funding at any time during the project or program period:
+The SLAA must comply with Federal law pertaining to reporting subawards and executive compensation information (Federal Funding Accountability and Transparency Act of 2006 (Pub.
+L. 109-282), as amended by Section 6202 of Public Law 110-252).
+Accordingly, IMLS includes the following award term from Appendix A to 2 C.F.R. part 170 (Reporting Subaward and Executive Compensation Information) in each award to a non-Federal entity under which the total funding will include \$30,000 or more in Federal funding at any time during the project or program period: